SeasFire/firecastnet/README.md

 Unzip the dataset to a folder of your choice.
 Reference the dataset from the config file.

+### Checkpoints

+Various model checkpoints, global or per localized per GFED-region can be found at [hugging-face](https://huggingface.co/datasets/d-michail/firecastnet-artifacts).
+See file `inference_fcn.py` on how to use them.

 ## Tools

 A few helper scripts can be found in this repository.